Clelo4/Note/Spring.md

 - Dependency injection (DI) is a process whereby objects define their dependencies
 - The IoC container then injects their dependencies when it creates the bean.

-# Dependency Injection Variants
+## Dependency Injection Variants

 - Constructor-based Dependency Injection
 - Setter-based Dependency Injection
+- Field-based Dependency Injection (Not recommended)

-# Use Constructor-based or setter-based DI?
+## Use Constructor-based or setter-based DI?

 - Use constructors for **mandatory(required)** dependencies
 - Use setter methods or configuration methods for **optional** dependencies.